DocsSession ReplayiOS (Beta)

 What is the expected impact on my app performance?

 There is no impact on your app’s performance when there are no user interactions or nothing changes on the screen.
 When there are user interactions, expect approximately 1% to 3% more CPU usage and around 1MB more memory consumption.
 There is no impact on disk I/O because Session Replay does not write anything to your disk.
-In our own testing, the overhead is unnoticeable, however if you experience any performance degradations after installing Session Replay, please reach out to us.
+In our own testing, the overhead is unnoticeable, however this testing was not exhaustive and you may discover the recording overhead may negatively impact your mobile application performance depending on your application specifications.
+If you experience any performance degradations after installing Session Replay, please reach out to us.

 What is the bandwidth impact and will it cause users to incur additional data charges?